Learning Hyperparameters via a Data-Emphasized Variational Objective: Background

-The bound relation underlying the ELBo indicates its utility for data-driven selection of hyperparameters $\eta$.
-Indeed, work over decades has used the ELBo to select hyperparameters in several non-neural-network models~\citep{uedaBayesianModelSearch2002,damianouDeepGaussianProcesses2013}.
-Recent theoretical results~\citep{cherief2019consistency} argue that using ELBo for model selection enjoys strong theoretical guarantees on quality, even under misspecification.
+For gradient-based learning, we further assume both $\theta$ and $\eta$ contain only continuous real values.
+If some values are discrete, we can use ELBO (or later, DE-ELBO) objectives, but not gradient-based algorithms.

-\textbf{Target scenario.} Our work focuses on scenarios where models are over-parameterized; that is $D \gg N$, where $D$ is the size of parameter vector $\theta$ and $N$ is size of available training data.
-In such cases, arguments from statistical learning suggest a high risk of overfitting; despite this, well-trained flexible models often enjoy practical success~\citep{sharif2014cnn,xuhong2018explicit}.
-We also assume a probabilistic model as in Eq.~\eqref{eq:joint_pdf_template} where $\theta$ and $\eta$ contain only continuous real values.
-Finally, we assume the posterior is approximated by assuming $q$ is Gaussian with an isotropic covariance matrix for tractability.
+\textbf{ELBO for $\eta$ selection.} The fact that ELBO lower bounds the marginal likelihood suggests its utility for selecting hyperparameters $\eta$.
+Work over decades has used the ELBO to select hyperparameters in mixture models~\citep{ueda2002bayesian}, Gaussian processes (GPs;~\citealp{titsias2009variational,damianou2013deep,hensman2015scalable,lalchand2022sparse}), and small neural networks~\citep{kc2021joint}.
+Yet none of these fit our target scenario, violating either $D \gg N$ or the assumption that $q$ is a Gaussian with simplified covariance for tractability. \citet{blei2017variational} caution that while the ELBO sometimes works in practice, ``selecting based on a bound is not justified in theory.''
+Yet \citet{cherief2019consistency} show that ELBO-based model selection enjoys theoretical guarantees on quality, even under misspecification.

-Unfortunately, practical Bayesian deep learning efforts pursing our target scenario remain dominated by grid search ~\citep{osawa2019practical,shwartz2022pre,rudner2024finetuning} rather than gradient-of-ELBo learning of hyperparameters. \citet{blundell2015weight} reportedly tried to learn hyperparameters of a Bayesian neural net via gradients of the ELBo, but found it ``to not be useful, and yield worse results.''
+Unfortunately, modern Bayesian deep learning efforts for our target $D \gg N$ scenario remain dominated by time-consuming grid search ~\citep{osawa2019practical,shwartz2022pre,harvey2024transfer,rudner2024finetuning} rather than gradient-of-ELBO learning.